Setting The Standard For

 Effective CDR deployment requires significant coordination across sectors - Our platform infrastructure brings agricultural producers, industrial emitters, and public institutions together in ways that specifically align collective environmental efforts into one, cohesive, verifiable set of actions and results.

-The CLOCs Certification Architecture
+Certification Architecture

 Guided by & consistent with a hierarchy of internationally recognised standards and governance frameworks: